fitabigail/Madame-Musette/README.md

 </br>
 Madame Musette is a fully functional E-Commerce store built in Django using Python, JavaScript, CSS, Bootstrap4, HTML and it incorporates stripe payments.
 The site includes  user authentication and Full CRUD functionality for products.
 Madame Musette is a website for selling ladies shoes and accessories.
 The user can quickly search for a specific categories, through the search bar on home page, or by more specific fields on the home and products page.
 This version has been built for project 5 of the Code Institute Diploma in Software Development and therefore doesn't accept real payments and any orders made won't be fulfilled.
+For testing payments can be used those cards numbers, followed by any expired date, CVC, and ZIP with 5 digit:

+- Successfull payments : 4242424242424242
+- Requires authentication : 4000002500003155
+- Failed payment : 4000000000009995
   </br></br>

 > ## Web Marketing